Overview

 1. Memory hierarchy with LayoutTensor

-• Global tensors: a and out (slow, visible to all blocks)
+• Global tensors: a and output (slow, visible to all blocks)

 • Shared tensor: shared (fast, thread-block local)